-- 1. Deriving distributed DataWindows and DataStore objects from appeondatawindow and appeondatastore - 2.
+- 1. Deriving distributed DataWindows and DataStore objects from appeondatawindow and appeondatastore. - 2.
 Deriving PowerBuilder GetFullState, SetFullState, GetChanges and SetChanges functions from corresponding Appeon functions.

-Because the workaround only works with Appeon Server installed to EAServer, you should avoid using the distributed DataWindow technique if you plan to deploy the application to an Appeon Server running on other application servers.
+Because the workaround only works with Appeon Server installed to EAServer on Windows, you should avoid using the distributed DataWindow technique if you plan to deploy the application to an Appeon Server running on other application servers.

-5.4.2.a Why the workaround is required
+5.3.2.1 Why the workaround is required

 PowerBuilder GetFullState, SetFullState, GetChanges and SetChanges functions use BLOB (Binary Large Object) parameters for passing DataWindow or DataStore object specifications.
 Appean supports BLOB, but it cannot directly interpret the BLOB DataWindow or DataStore object specifications.
-The workaround is required for interpreting the BLOB DataWindow or DataStore object specifications.
+Appean workarounds help to interpret the BLOB DataWindow or DataStore object specifications.

-5.4.2.b Main workaround steps
+5.3.2.2 Main workaround steps